 Being so close to the wildlife reserve, Cley Beach has areas that are cordoned off to protect bird habitats and there are restrictions for dog walkers to protect nesting birds from April to August.

 The Norfolk Coast Path runs down Beach Road and along the beach to the east, towards Salthouse.
 Cley is popular with walkers at all times of the year.

-During summer months there is a shed at the entrance to the car park which is attended during the day.
 There is a parking charge for non-members of the NWT, currently £3.00 for half a day.

 Address: Beach Road, Cley next the Sea NR25 7RY

 There are no facilities at the beach, and no public toilets at the beach or within Cley next the Sea village.
 There were some toilets at the beach, but they were swept away by the sea around 20 years ago.